inmation/inmation-web-docs/README.md

 # inmation Web Docs

-Documentation and examples of inmation Web instances.
+Documentation and examples of applications which makes use of inmation Web API.

 ## inmation WebTrend